-All Division Directors and Managers The Patent Division and the PCT Division use the Business Intelligence (BI) system for follow-up of applications and for monitoring purposes monitoring the workflow and providing indications to the timeliness of processing international applications and backlogs.
+The Patent Division and the PCT Division use Business Intelligence (BI) system for monitoring the workflow and providing indications to the timeliness of processing international applications and backlogs.

 Management continuously monitors both fluctuations in demand and possible backlogs to ensure there are enough resources available at all times.